s-maj/aws-transit-vpc/readme.md

                                 +---|  Connect  |
                                     +-----------+
 ```
 To simplify this diagram CGW were removed.
 In reality VPN servers talk to CGWs, which talks to AWS hardware VPN, then VPN talks to VGW which is attached to VPC.
+It's worth mentioning that every VPN connection has two VPN tunnels which are not showed on this diagram.

 # Terraform
 Tags used for VPN identification: